MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The **Run Diagnostics** option in the **Help and Feedback** dialog box is replaced with **Reset Settings**.
 The behavior for this action has changed to include signing out the user and deleting the Azure Information Protection policy.
 For more information, see

-- Support for custom permissions for labels that are configured for HYOK.

 - Support for proxy authentication.

 Fixes for a better user experience, that include: